-- 11.1 Minimum call back time for overtime compensation shall be two (2) hours at the applicable overtime rate for each call back in addition to overtime pay for actual hours worked.
-If an employee receives an additional call(s) within 30 minutes of clocking out from the previous call back no additional call back payment shall be made.
-Call back shall mean that the employee was unaware of the work assignment at the end of the previous shift.
-If an employee is called within thirty (30) minutes of the beginning of the shift, end of shift, or if an employee receives an additional call(s) within thirty (30) minutes of clocking out from the previous call back no call back payment shall be made.
-Call back shall mean that the employee is unaware of the work assignment at the end of the previous shift.
-This call back compensation can be taken in the form of overtime pay or compensation time. - 11.2 Off Duty Telephone/Computer Work at Home: An employee directed by their supervisor to perform work from an offsite location outside of their regular scheduled hours will receive pay in fifteen (15) minute increments at the applicable rate of pay. - 11.3 Call back pay for an employee's second day off for those working an alternate schedule or for Sunday for those working a Monday through Friday schedule and holidays will be at the rate of double the employee's regular rate of pay.
-Call backs will be paid at the appropriate overtime rate for actual hours worked. - 11.4 All qualified employees in a division shall have an opportunity to sign up for on-call duty if management deems it necessary for a division to have on-call.
+Minimum call back time for overtime compensation shall be two (2) hours at the applicable overtime rate for each call back in addition to overtime pay for actual hours worked.
+If an employee receives an additional call(s) within 30 minutes of clocking out from the previous call back no additional call back shall be made.
+Call back shall mean that the employee was unaware of the work assignment at the end of the previous shift or call back, or prior to the start of a shift.
+This call back compensation can be taken in the form of overtime pay or compensatory time.

+Off Duty Telephone/Computer Work at Home: An employee directed by their supervisor to perform work from an offsite location outside of their regular scheduled hours will receive pay in fifteen (15) minute increments at the applicable rate of pay.

+Call back pay for an employee's second day off for those working an alternate schedule or for Sunday for those working a Monday through Friday schedule and holidays will be at the rate of double the employee's regular rate of pay.
+Call backs will be paid at the appropriate overtime rate for actual hours worked.

+All qualified employees in a division shall have an opportunity to sign up for on-call duty if management deems it necessary for a division to have on-call.
 All on-call time shall be offered on a seniority basis, starting with the most senior qualified person.
-The Department Director, or his/her designee, shall prepare and post an on-call schedule for affected employees to be posted at least one month in advance of the effective date of the schedule.
-The on-call schedule shall be made available to all City divisions.
-If applicable, the employees may trade assigned on-call shifts with other employees that are qualified to do so with prior notification to the Department Director.
-Such trades shall not incur any additional cost to the City. - 11.5 Carrying City-provided communication devices will be required for employee's on-call. - 11.6 On-Call Duty Assignment - Employees who are on-call must be fit for duty and respond to the assigned duty station in approximately forty (40) minutes.
-The on-call schedule for the Water and Wastewater divisions will be year-round.
-The on-call schedule for the Street and Storm divisions shall be September 1 through April 30 of the following year.
+The Department Head, or his/her designee, shall prepare and post an on-call schedule for affected employees to be posted at least one month in advance of the effective date of the schedule.
+The on-call schedule shall be made available to all divisions.
+If applicable, the employees may trade assigned on-call shifts with other employees that are qualified to do so with prior notification to the Department Head, or designee.
+Such trades shall not incur any additional cost to the Employer.

+Carrying Employer-provided communication devices will be required for employees on-call.

+On-Call Duty Assignment - Employees who are on-call must be fit for duty and respond to the assigned duty station in approximately forty (40) minutes.
 Employees who are assigned to on-call status shall receive an allowance as follows: